Glavo/fallback-jmod/README.md

 Therefore, if you want to try this tool, it is recommended to use the [SapMachine](https://sap.github.io/SapMachine/) to achieve a more significant effect.
 I'll continue to investigate this to find out exactly why they do this.

+Of course, you can add the command line parameter `--include-without-verify /bin/**:/lib/**` to skip the verification of these different files to achieve a similar effect.

 The second problem is that the Jlink mode of this tool is very limited.
 This is not a technical problem, but an implementation problem.
 In theory, as a Jlink plugin, it can work completely transparently, and users usually don't need to perceive it.